CACI-International/ergo/ergo/README.md

   specification of which flags have required args).
 This is convenient for things that want to pass flags to a program but also might need to easily inspect/manipulate the flags.
+* Revisit load caching to prevent loading the standard library and workspace twice (which will often happen depending on scripting due to the cache being cleared upon recursive load completion).

 ### Optimizations
 There are a few ways to _really_ speed up scripts that should be experimented